MaterializeInc/materialize/doc/user/content/ingest-data/mysql/google-cloud-sql.md

 ---
-title: "Ingest data from Google Cloud SQL for MySQL"
+title: "Ingest data from Google Cloud SQL"
 description: "How to stream data from Google Cloud SQL for MySQL to Materialize"
 menu:
   main: